etni30/hello_world/README.md

 # hello_world

-learning how to uuse github
+learning how to use github

+hi guys i'm new here and ready to learn